contextjs/context/src/system/README.md

      * Represents an empty string.
      */
     public static readonly empty: string;

     /**
+     * Represents a new line, platform-specific.
+     */
+    public static readonly newLine: string;

+    /**
      * Checks if the given string is null or empty.